-The Florida Research and Economic Information Database Application reports the unemployment rate for the Orlando-Kissimmee-Sanford MSA (Orlando MSA) in August 2017 was 3.8%.
+The Florida Research and Economic Information Database Application reports the unemployment rate for the Orlando-Kissimmee-Sanford MSA (Orlando MSA) in September 2018 was 2.7%.
 The unemployment rate has steadily fallen over the past five years.
-The five-year annual average unemployment rate for the years 2012-2016 was 6.1% and the August 2016 rate was 4.4%.
-The Orlando MSA gained a total of 50,000 jobs in January 2017 compared with the previous year.
+The five-year annual average unemployment rate for the years 2013-2017 was 5.2%.
+The Orlando MSA gained a total of 50,000 jobs in January 2018 compared with the previous year.
 Many different industries made up that job growth, including construction, manufacturing, transportation, and leisure and hospitality, which is evidence of the diversification of the Orlando MSA economy.
-According to the Metro Orlando Economic Development Commission, Orlando welcomed 68 million visitors in 2016, the seventh consecutive record high.
+According to the tourism association Visit Orlando, Orlando welcomed 72 million visitors in 2017.
+This marks the eighth consecutive record high, and the most annual visitors any U.S. destination has ever seen.